 Fancy this: you parked your car in the parking lot.
 It was all good.
 But on going back to it to drive away, your car won’t start when you turn the key.
 You try again and again.
 Nothing.
 It can be so frustrating.
+So how do you troubleshoot a car that won’t start?
+Lets find out.

 If you are a beginner who recently learned driving, you are likely to call for a tow immediately to take your car to the nearest mechanic.